-The bill further increases the civil and criminal jurisdiction of magistrates' courts, allowing them to handle cases involving claims up to $75,500 and criminal offenses with fines up to $525 or imprisonment for up to one year.
-It also repeals outdated provisions related to the selection of magistrates and clarifies the appointment process, including the Governor's authority to make temporary appointments if the Senate fails to act.
-The act is set to take effect on July 1, 2025.
+The bill further increases the civil and criminal jurisdiction of magistrates' courts, allowing for claims up to $75,500 and criminal offenses with fines up to $525 or imprisonment for up to one year.
+It also repeals outdated provisions related to the selection of magistrates and the special election process.
+The act is set to take effect on July 1, 2025, and aims to modernize the qualifications and operational framework of magistrates in South Carolina.

 Latest Version: 2-19-115, 22-1-10, 22-1-15, 22-3-10, 22-3-550, 22-2-10